Help protect your family’s future. Enter your zip code to get your free quote today!

 - Paying your mortgage.
 Your mortgage doesn't go away when you pass away, and your family will likely be left with the payments.
 A life insurance policy will help your family continue to make mortgage payments to ensure they do not have to sell the property and move.

 - Providing a financial safety net for your family.
-Whether or not you are the primary earner in your family, your death will likely take a toll on your family's financial security.
 A life insurance policy can help make up for your loss of income, pay for child care and maintain your family's standard of living.
 How far your family can stretch the life insurance payout depends on how large of a policy you purchase.

 - Saving for your child's future.
 The death benefit of a life insurance policy can help pay your child's college tuition or pay for a private school while they are young.

-To learn more about life insurance and how it works, speak with a licensed agent at 800-966-7169, or read through some of our guides below.
+To learn more about life insurance and how it works, speak with a licensed life insurance agent at 800-966-7169, or read through some of our guides below.

 - Who Has the Greatest Need for Life Insurance?